Admission to Oregon State University

 Oregon State University will grant 1.00 quarter credit for the course HHS 241 Lifetime Fitness Lab.
 For HHS 241 credit to be granted, please submit either the DD214 or an official ACE transcript.
 Credit will also be granted if one of the following military science courses has been completed successfully: Physical Fitness, Physical Education, or Physical Conditioning.
 To receive credit, please submit an official transcript from the institution.

 Oregon State University will assess and award block transfer credit upon review of your military record.
 An evaluation report showing block transfer credits will be sent to you.
-For a better understanding of how each college uses the 45-credit block of general elective credits there is a web page on the OSU Veterans website (click on Current Students, then click on Military Credit) outlining this information.
-In addition, if you believe a specific military course, training, experience, etc. directly relates to a university course, you can complete a form to petition for Military Credit Course Substitution (click on Current Students on the right side, then click on Military Credit on the right side of the page).
+For a better understanding of how the 45-credit block of general elective credits is applied, see the Military Experience Credit section of the Credit Opportunities page.
+In addition, if you believe a specific military course, training, experience, etc. directly relates to a university course, you can complete a form to petition for Military Credit Course Substitution.

 Any student receiving GI Bill® education benefits while attending Oregon State University is required to obtain transcripts from all previously attended schools and submit them to the school for review of prior credit.

-Footnote: GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website

-New students are required to take an online Math Placement Test.
+New students are required to take an online Math Placement Assessment.

-Students who enter the university with previous language training from another institution and who wish to continue their study of the language are required to take a language proficiency examination to determine placement level.
+Students who enter the university with previous language training from another institution and who wish to continue their study of the language are required to take a language proficiency assessment to determine placement level.
 Please call the OSU School of Language, Culture, and Society at 541-737-4603.
-Other placement examinations may be required in certain majors.
+Other placement assessments may be required in certain majors.

 Registration Procedures